slothings/movie-search/README.md

 ### 6. Challenges and Learning

-Some challenges I faced while working on this application was getting familiar with useState in React.
-In my Bootcamp we learned this near the end and only got to use it in my final project so I was kinda rusty looking back into it.
-Another difficulty I encountered with the project was getting the search list and nominated list to remove the movie when the remove button was clicked.
-The logic wasn't so obvious to me so I had to spend some time to figure out how to target and translate that into functioning code.
-Lastly, dealing with the styling of the application is always a bit more difficult than I always want.
-It ended up being good practice and I really got to learn my rows and columns again.
+Some challenges I faced while working on this application was getting familiar with state and useState in React.
+We learned this near the end of Bootcamp and only got to use it in our final projects, so I was not familiar with it at all.
+Another difficulty I encountered was getting the nominated list to remove a movie when the remove button was clicked.
+The logic wasn't so obvious to me, so I had to spend some time figuring out how to target and translate that into functioning code.
+Lastly, dealing with the styling is always a bit more tricky than I expect.
+It ended up being good practice and I really got to learn my rows and columns.

 <a name = "license" ></a>